 6.5.3.2 Spurious emissions for UE co-existence

 This clause specifies the requirements for NR NTN satellite bands for UE coexistence with protected bands.
+Unless otherwise stated, the spurious emission for UE co-existence apply for the frequency ranges that are more than FOOB (MHz) in Table 6.5.3.1-1 from the edge of the channel bandwidth.

 Recommended WF: Agreeable.